allentertainmentsstudio/Downloader-media/README.md

-🚀 Ultimate Telegram Downloader Bot
+# 🚀 Ultimate Telegram Downloader Bot

-A powerful Telegram bot built with Python + Pyrogram that can download videos from multiple websites and send them directly to Telegram.
+A powerful **Telegram Downloader Bot** built with **Python + Pyrogram** that can download videos and media from multiple platforms and send them directly to Telegram.

 ---

-📥 Supported Platforms
+# 📥 Supported Platforms

-This bot can download videos from:
+This bot can download media from:

 - YouTube
 - Instagram